-- A love avoidant parent and codependent child – an adult child caring for an ill or disabled mother or father who they feel duty bound to care for.
-Even though they receive no gratitude and have sacrificed their life, they remain in the toxic relationship due to feeling guilt and shame
+- A love avoidant parent and codependent child – an adult child caring for an ill or disabled mother or father who they feel duty-bound to care for.
+Even though they receive no gratitude and have sacrificed their life, they remain in a toxic relationship due to feeling guilt and shame.

 - A codependent in a relationship with a love avoidant, abuser, narcissist or sex addict.
-A codependent will settle for behaviour that to most is totally unacceptable.
+A codependent will settle for behaviour that, to most, is totally unacceptable.
 They do not see the truth of their reality.
 They will tolerate verbal and physical beatings, commitment avoidance, psychological abuse, unfaithfulness and betrayal.
-They feel this is all they are worth and so stay in the the toxic relationship.
+They feel this is all they are worth and so stay in the toxic relationship.

 - Two codependent addicts.
 They will go through an endless cycle of one getting clean and one relapsing, leading the other to relapse each time.
 They feel as addicted to each other as they do to alcohol or drugs.